Peshtigo fire: Legacy and aftermath

-Following the fire, it took days for help to arrive.
-By the time that word got to Madison, most of the officials and their aid were going to Chicago, which was being called the Great Fire.
-Food, clothing, and other aid were quickly sent in order to help survivors, many of whom went to Marinette.
-All that was left of the Town of Peshtigo were a few buildings and ashes with all personal items being destroyed.
+The wildfire remains the deadliest in the history of the United States.

-William Butler Ogden, a politician and lumber company owner, went to Peshtigo with the goal of rebuilding the town.
-It took years to rebuild and many businesses never reopened.
-Specifically, the large woodenware factory that supplied jobs to many was never rebuilt, leaving the town to never re-establish their lumber industry.
-Today, Peshtigo is a typical northeastern Wisconsin town, and has roughly 3,500 residents.
+William B. Ogden, a politician and owner of the factories in Peshtigo, returned to rebuild the town.
+However, progress was slow and many buildings, including the woodenware factory, never reopened.
+Today, Peshtigo has roughly 3,500 residents.

 The Peshtigo Fire Museum, just west of U.S. Highway 41, has a small collection of fire artifacts, first-person accounts, and a graveyard dedicated to victims of the tragedy.
-A memorial commemorating the fire was dedicated on October 8, 2012 at the bridge over the Peshtigo River.
+A memorial commemorating the fire was dedicated on October 8, 2012, at the bridge over the Peshtigo River.

+The Peshtigo Fire Cemetery was entered into the National Register of Historic Places.

-The National Shrine of Our Lady of Good Help, a Marian shrine in Champion, has been established at the site of a chapel where, according to the Shrine, Sister Adele Brise and others sheltered from the fire and were miraculously passed over.
-According to Sister Adele, in October 1859, she received a vision from the Blessed Virgin Mary with a warning saying "If they do not convert and do not pronounce, my Son will be obligated to punish them".
-Twelve years later the fire erupted and many people flocked to the church for safety.
-The people hoped and prayed, saying the rosary and hours later rain came which destroyed the fire.
-Some of the only things that survived the Peshtigo Fire were the convent, school, chapel and five acres of land that had been consecrated by the Virgin Mary.
+The National Shrine of Our Lady of Good Help, a Marian shrine in Champion, was established at the site of a chapel where Sister Adele Brise and others sheltered from the fire and survived.
+According to Sister Adele, in October 1859, she had a vision of the Blessed Virgin Mary with a warning, saying "If they do not convert and do penance, my Son will be obliged to punish them."
+Twelve years later, the fire erupted and many people flocked to the church for safety.
+The people prayed the rosary, and hours later rain came, which put out the fire.
+Some of the very few things that survived the Peshtigo Fire were the convent, school, and chapel and five acres of land that had been consecrated to the Virgin Mary.
 The only animals that survived were those that were brought to the chapel grounds.
-Following the fire, people had great faith in the chapel and the Virgin Mary as they believe she saved them.
-In the following years it has been said that miracles have occurred at the chapel.
-In one account, a blind girl went to the chapel to pray and came out with the ability to see; however, none of these stories have ever been properly recorded.
+Following the fire, people had great faith in the chapel and the Virgin Mary because they believe that she had saved them.
+In the following years, it was claimed that miracles occurred at the chapel.
+In one account, a blind girl went to the chapel to pray and came out able to see; however, none of these stories have ever been reliably documented.